p-hss/p-hss.github.io/_pages/about.md

 Hi.

 I'm Philipp, a postdoctoral researcher at the Technical University Munich and the Potsdam Institute for Climate Impact Research.

-Research topics that I am particularly excited about are:
+I am particularly excited about the following research topics:

 - __Generative machine learning__ for bias correction and downscaling of Earth system simulations.
-I am interested in how generative machine learning for classical image-processing tasks such as inpainting, super-resolution and image-to-image translation can be extended and applied to similar problems in climate science.
+I am interested in how generative machine learning methods for classical image-processing tasks such as inpainting, super-resolution and image-to-image translation can be extended and applied to similar problems in Earth system science.

 - __Predicting extreme events__, such as rainfall extremes, accurately in the context of climate modelling and weather forecasting.
 The training data should be utilized effectively to make ML models learn to predict rare extreme events.
 This includes developing suitable loss functions, data transformations, and sampling strategies.